 The Credit Union is a shareholder of National Consulting Ltd. National Consulting Ltd. provides services for a fee to the Credit Union in the normal course of operations.
-During the year, the Credit Union advanced a promissory note in the amount of \$40,000 to National Consulting Ltd. (refer to Note 8).
+In 2022, the Credit Union advanced a promissory note in the amount of \$40,000 to National Consulting Ltd. (refer to Note 8).